unionai-oss/pandera/docs/source/series_schemas.rst

 Series Schemas
 ==============

-The :py:class:`SeriesSchema` class allows for the validation of pandas ``Series`` objects, and are very similar to :ref:`columns<column>` and :ref:`indexes<index>` described in :ref:`DataFrameSchemas<DataFrameSchemas>`.
+The :class:`~pandera.schemas.SeriesSchema` class allows for the validation of pandas ``Series`` objects, and are very similar to :ref:`columns<column>` and :ref:`indexes<index>` described in :ref:`DataFrameSchemas<DataFrameSchemas>`.